A BPHZ Theorem in Configuration Space: Statement of the result

 holds, respectively.
-In order to examine the integrability, we need to understand how fast the edge weights diverge at the large graph diagonal.
-The following notion was first introduced by Steinmann for distributions in \cite{steinmann1971perturbation}. \begin{defi} Let $u\in C^\infty(\IR^{nd}\setminus\OO)$.
+It is worth emphasizing that the vertex weights $u[v]$ with $v\in V(\G)$ should not be considered as test functions in the dual space of some distribution but rather in analogy to Wick powers of some scalar quantum field \cite{Hollands:2001fb}.
+In the same sense, we may think of $u[\G]$ as a distributional kernel, which is currently only defined on $\IR^{d\lvert V(\G)\rvert}\setminus\oo$ and shall be extended to $\IR^{d\lvert V(\G)\rvert}$.
+By the Hahn-Banach theorem, this extension exists and is unique if $u[\G]$ is locally integrable.
+In order to examine the integrability of $u[\G]$, we need to control the scaling of graph weights near the large graph diagonal.
+The following notion was first introduced by Steinmann for distributions in \cite{steinmann1971perturbation}. \begin{definition} Let $u\in C^\infty(\IR^{nd}\setminus\OO)$.
 Then the UV-scaling degree of $u$ is defined as